sfigg/commercialization-public/get-started/index.md

 | [Create an end-to-end deployment](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/oem-windows-deployment-and-imaging-walkthrough) | [Test drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/testing-a-driver) |

 > [!Tip]
-> See our [Kits and tools overview](kits-and-tools-overview.md) to learn how our kits and tools enable you to work with Windows.
+> See [Kits and tools overview](kits-and-tools-overview.md) to learn how our kits and tools enable you to work with Windows.

 ## Design hardware with the latest features